 The world of ray-tracing, known for its ability to generate photorealistic images, is now at our doorstep.
 It's there, waiting for real-time 3D engineers to fully understand its potential.
 In this series of articles, I'll describe my journey of integrating this powerful new tool into my existing engine.

-At 60FPS, you get 16.6ms each frame.
-I give you 6.6ms for your CPU stuff (updating the state of your world), which leave me with 10ms for rendering.
-If we want to ray-trace things, that's not a lot, we'll need to make clever concessions.
+At 60 frames per second, you only have 16.6ms per frame.
+I will give you 6.6ms for your CPU tasks (updating the state of your world), which leaves me with 10ms for rendering.
+However, if we want to use ray-tracing, we'll need to make clever concessions.

 This is a first part of a series of articles.
 Let's start by concretely computing the ambient occlusion.